Skjolden

+The 0.51 km2 village has a population (2025) of 238 and a population density of 467 PD/km2.

 The village is located along the Sognefjellsvegen road, about 20 km west of the lake Prestesteinsvatnet and the mountain Fannaråki.
-Skjolden is about 25 km northeast of the municipal center of Gaupne and about 35 km northeast of Hafslo.
+Skjolden is about 25 km northeast of the village of Gaupne and about 35 km northeast of the village of Hafslo.
 North of the village is Breheimen National Park, home of the glaciers Harbardsbreen and Spørteggbreen and the mountain Tverrådalskyrkja.

 Notable people

 The village was home to philosopher Ludwig Wittgenstein who lived here after 1913 during some periods of his life; the longest one was 13 months.
 Important parts of his works were written here.
 He had designed a small wooden house that was erected on a remote rock over the Eidsvatnet Lake in 1913 and called "Østerrike" (Austria) by locals.
 It was broken up in 1958 to be rebuilt in the village.
 A local foundation collected donations and bought the house in 2014; it was dismantled again and re-erected at its original location; the inauguration took place on 20 June 2019 under international attendance.